 Funeral.
 In the back room of the church, Dylan and Figment Dylan are staring at the grey urn that contains Jack's fake ashes.
 Papa Walsh enters the room and tells Dylan the service is about to get started.
 The two enter the main part of the church, which is packed full of mourners, including Christine, who's sitting in the front row.
 Dylan walks all the way to the front, and sandwiches himself between Brenda and Brandon in the front pew.
 Uh oh - that's not going to go over very well with Kelly.
 Sure enough, when Kelly arrives with David and Donna, she notices where he's sitting and looks annoyed.
-The mysterious man, who made the phone call in his car at the beginning of the episode, is also in attendance.
+The mysterious man who made the phone call in his car at the beginning of the episode is also in attendance.
 As the service gets underway, Figment Dylan stands in front of the room, mocks the minister, and tells Dylan that instead of eulogizing Jack, he should be telling everyone what a lousy scofflaw he was.
+It would certainly make the service a lot more interesting.
 Dylan starts to choke up, and Figment Dylan snidely claims that Jack got whacked because he was a horrible person who had it coming.
 Papa Walsh discreetly asks Dylan if he wants to say a few words about his father, but he just shakes his head and starts weeping.

 Dylan is striding down the hall toward the bathroom when the mysterious man appears behind him and calls out his name.
 Dylan turns around and stares at him suspiciously, so the man explains that he used to work with Terry Wilson on Jack's yacht, and wanted to extend his condolences.
 Dylan thanks him and enters the bathroom...and gets a little freaked out when the mysterious man follows him.
 He informs Dylan that in two hours he'll get a call at the Walsh house, and that he should do exactly what he's told.
 Suddenly, David bursts into the bathroom, and the mysterious man promptly slips out.
 David starts yammering about how sorry he is to have to leave because he has to get to his recording session, but Dylan is barely listening.
 He just mumbles "Whatever" and pushes past David to exit the bathroom and stare after the mysterious man...but he's already disappeared.
 Just go to your &#%$ recording session, David.

 Elsewhere in the Walsh house, Kelly tells Donna she's nervous about Dylan and Brenda living under the same roof together.
-Plus, she has no idea what the hell to say to Dylan while he's mourning, and she also feels like he's totally ignoring her.
-Donna explains that he's probably ignoring her because ever since Jack got blown up, she's been acting very weird.
+Plus, she has no idea what the hell to say to Dylan while he's mourning, and feels like he's totally ignoring her.
+Donna explains that he's probably ignoring her 'cause ever since Jack got blown up, she's been acting very weird.
 And excessively whiny.

 Dylan is in the living room, sitting on the couch and listening to Mama Walsh and Ahn-drea chatter about flowers and gardening.
 Dylan is staring across the room at Figment Dylan, who's stationed beside the liquor cabinet holding a bottle of booze.